 Office of Civil Rights Overview

-The Office of Civil Rights administers three different programs related to the application of various Federal Civil Rights laws and regulations.
+The Office of Civil Rights administers four different programs related to the application of various Federal Civil Rights laws and regulations.

 Those programs include: